Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     it should not normally be used.
 If it appears in the data, it means we need to investigate and fix the code that is not properly setting a specific autofill type.
-  - ``autofill_preloaded``
-    An autofilled `preloaded site`_.
-The preloaded-sites feature (as it relates to this telemetry scalar) has never been enabled in Firefox, so this scalar should never be recorded.
-It can be enabled by flipping a hidden preference, however.
-It's included here for consistency and correctness.
   - ``autofill_url``
     An autofilled URL or partial URL from the user's history.
 Firefox autofills URLs "up to the next slash", so to trigger URL autofill, the user must first